How to Choose a Good Puppy (Picking The Best Puppy in a Litter)

 - Compares young puppies, older puppies, adolescent dogs, adult dogs

 - Compares animal shelters, rescue groups, performance breeders, show breeders, pet breeders, pet shops, and owners giving their dogs away

-- Tells you the exact questions you should ask each potential source, what answers you should expect, and which answers are "red flags" that mean you should stay away
+- Tells you the exact questions you should ask, what answers you should expect, and which answers are "red flags" that mean you should stay away

 - Shows you how to evaluate the temperament of puppies and adult dogs to see whether they will make a good pet